reacherhq/check-if-email-exists/README.md

 ## Legacy Bash Script

 The 1st version of this tool was a simple bash script which made a telnet call.
 If you would like to use that simpler version, have a look at the [`legacy`](https://github.com/amaurymartiny/check-if-email-exists/tree/legacy) branch.
-The reasons for porting the bash script to the current codebase are explained [in this issue](https://github.com/amaurymartiny/check-if-email-exists/issues/4).
+The reasons for porting the bash script to the current codebase are explained [in issue #4](https://github.com/amaurymartiny/check-if-email-exists/issues/4).